-The Court will not grant or authorize deputy clerks to grant, any of the following requests from defendants or their counsel:
+The Court will not grant or authorize deputy clerks to grant any of the following requests from defendants or their counsel:

-- (1) For the scheduling of a court arraignment or trial after the finding defined in Vehicle Code § 40902. - (2) Reset of court trial that is not within twenty (20) calendar days before the hearing date. - (3) Remand to county jail in lieu of payment of bail or fines and fees. - (4) To grant subsequent extension, following an initial 30-day extension, of time to pay or to provide proof of completion of community service work or traffic violator school or to provide proof of correction of correctable offense(s). - (5) To grant out-of-state community service work.
+(1) For the scheduling of a court arraignment or trial after the finding defined in Vehicle Code § 40902.

+- (2) Remand to county jail in lieu of payment of bail or fines and fees. - (3) To grant subsequent extension, following an initial 30-day extension, of time to pay or to provide proof of completion of community service work or traffic violator school or to provide proof of correction of correctable offense(s). - (4) To grant out-of-state community service work.